backupbrew/switchbrew/SystemInitializer.md

 *calibration* data such as asymmetric keys and write/verify NAND partitions from an initial installation image.
 Hence, this initializes the entire NAND.
 This includes an option for erasing NAND.

+Uses input parameters from <argc/argv>.
+Returns without doing anything if the required parameters are not passed.
+Uses logging code for all text output which basically uses svcOutputDebugString eventually.